The Institute of Public Administration

 the strong link to The Hague

 The Institute of Public Administration offers a Dutch bachelor’s programme with two tracks:

 The master’s programmes offered by the Institute of Public Administration are:

 - The English taught Public Administration, consisting of the tracks:

-Additionally, the institute is involved in courses for professionals who deal with the public domain in their line of work.
-These courses are run in collaboration with the Centre for Professional Learning.
+In collabortation with the Centre for Professional Learning courses for professionals who deal with the public domain in their line of work are developed.